 The year in review also proves that 2018 has been a prolific one regarding the numerous events and publications related to Ireland in Spain.
 A frenzy for cultural and academic activities seems to have spread all over our country.

-In February, the Irish Itinerary 2018 EFACIS (European Federation of Associations and Centres of Irish Studies) took place at the University of La Rioja.
-Supported by the Center of Irish Studies BANNA/BOND and under the direction of Melania Terrazas and Jonatan González, it was entitled Trauma and Identity in Contemporary Irish Literature and Film.
-Relevant speakers for the Irish contemporary panorama participated as playwright Marina Carr and Pat Boran, poet, editor of Dedalus Press and presenter of “The Poetry Programme” in RTÉ (Raidió Teilifís Éireann).
+In February 2018, the Irish Itinerary sponsored by EFACIS (European Federation of Associations and Centres of Irish Studies) took place at the Universities of Granada and La Rioja, with the relevant participation of two keynote artists in the Irish contemporary panorama: playwright Marina Carr and Pat Boran, poet, editor of Dedalus Press and presenter of “The Poetry Programme” in RTÉ (Raidió Teilifís Éireann).
+The Itinerary opened at the Center for Irish Studies at the University of Granada, under the direction of Pilar Villar Argáiz and Encarnación Hidalgo Tenorio.
+The International Seminar organized here (already consolidated in its 3rd Edition) also counted on the participation of prestigious documentary-maker Maurice H. Fitzpatrick, the Irish traditional music band Gan Ainm, and several lecturers specialized in the field of Irish studies, coming from other universities in Spain.
+Simultaneously, Melania Terrazas and Jonatan González organized the seminar entitled Trauma and Identity in Contemporary Irish Literature and Film, at the Center of Irish Studies BANNA/BOND.
 Later in May, the University of La Rioja also hosted the itinerary exhibition The Irish in Latin America as part of the scientific seminar The Irish in Latin-America: History and Culture.
 It was a great opportunity to prove the strong links that Irish Studies in Latin America and Spain share, promoting exchanges and projects of great interest.
 With 26 posters the exhibition showed the convergence of Ireland and Latin American countries in their struggle for independence, regarding issues of colonization and revolution.

 One of the best annual events, the 17th AEDEI Conference entitled this year “Eco-fictions Irish Studies”, took place at the University of Santiago de Compostela (31 May-1 June).
 It proved the interest for updating Irish Studies in terms of ecological criticism.
 Various papers reflected upon the relevance and concern for the Irish landscape and environment.
 Academic experts such as Elke D’Hoker (UK Leuven, Belgium), Anne Fogarty (UCD) and well-known writers as Sara Baume and Celia de Fréine were selected guests.